qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

 Whenever the map has been panned, zoomed in/out (or some other action triggers a refresh), the map is rendered again within the current extent.
-The layers are rendered to an image (using :class:`QgsMapRendererJob` class) and that image is then displayed in the canvas.
-The :class:`QgsMapCanvas` class also controls refreshing of the rendered map.
+The layers are rendered to an image (using :class:`QgsMapRendererJob <qgis.gui.QgsMapRendererJob>`_ class) and that image is then displayed in the canvas.
+The :class:`QgsMapCanvas <qgis.gui.QgsMapCanvas>`_  class also controls refreshing of the rendered map.
 Besides this item which acts as a background, there may be more **map canvas items**.
 Typical map canvas items are rubber bands (used for measuring, vector editing etc.) or vertex markers.
 The canvas items are usually used to give some visual feedback for map tools, for example, when creating a new polygon, the map tool creates a rubber band canvas item that shows the current shape of the polygon.
-All map canvas items are subclasses of :class:`QgsMapCanvasItem` which adds some more functionality to the basic ``QGraphicsItem`` objects.
+All map canvas items are subclasses of :class:`QgsMapCanvasItem <qgis.gui.QgsMapCanvasItem>`_  which adds some more functionality to the basic ``QGraphicsItem`` objects.

 .. index:: map canvas; architecture